 Alaska’s medical insurance options are unique due to the fact that many plans which are available in more populace states, such as California and New York, are not available to Alaska’s residents.
-It is for this reason that over 42,000 people enrolled in Medicare in Alaska have also enrolled in stand-alone Medicare Part D Drug Plans.
-In contrast, only 746 enrolled in a Medicare Advantage plan, according to research by the Kaiser Family Foundation.
+It is for this reason that nearly 70,000 people enrolled in Medicare in Alaska have also enrolled in stand-alone Medicare Part D Drug Plans.
+In contrast, only 1,301 enrolled in a Medicare Advantage plan, according to research by the Kaiser Family Foundation.
 These numbers indicate the lack of Medicare Advantage plans available in Alaska.

 Medicare Part D coverage is provided by private insurance companies contracted to serve Alaskans by Medicare.

 There are several specific time periods when you can enroll in Medicare Part D. There are as follows:

 Initial Enrollment Period (IEP): This occurs when you are first eligible for Medicare, and it includes the three months before your 65th birthday, your birthday month, and three months afterward.

 Annual Election Period (AEP): During this period, you can make changes to your Medicare prescription drug plan.
 This occurs yearly and runs from October 15 to December 7.